bump-sh/docs/src/_guides/technical-writing/api-documentation-checklist.md

    - [ ] Step-by-step tutorials for common workflows or use cases.
    - [ ] Link to Postman collection or similar tool for API exploration and testing.

 > Bump.sh now includes its own [API Explorer](https://docs.bump.sh/product-updates/2025/01/09/api-explorer/), allowing you to test your API directly within your documentation.
-[Give it a try !](https://bump.sh/demo/doc/api-explorer/explorer/operation/operation-adduser)
+[Give it a try!](https://bump.sh/demo/doc/api-explorer/explorer/operation/operation-adduser)

 ### 14. **Reference Applications**
    - [ ] Provide sample applications or integrations that use the API.